atmtools/arts-crossfit/README.md

 # arts-crossfit
-ARTS HITRAN crosssection absorption model
+ARTS HITRAN cross section absorption model

-## Calculate crosssections with the model
+## Calculate cross sections with the model

 1. Download the precalculated coefficients files from the `arts-xml-data` package and put them in the `coefficients/` directory.